-The Osaka Harbour route offers a lot of variety of cycling and is well-worth a ride.
+The Osaka Harbor route offers a lot of variety of cycling and is well-worth a ride.
 The low point of the route is the ride straight down the main road towards the Tsutenkaku as it's a very busy road but this can be avoided by using the alternative start.

-There are ample great moments on the bike and the route will introduce you the extensive river system and harbour area in Osaka.
+There are ample great moments on the bike and the route will introduce you the extensive river system and harbor area in Osaka.
 Osaka really is a city on the water and this route offers a lovely chance to get out and discover the water-side cycling spots while also taking in some great urban areas and iconic landmarks.

 Happy and safe cycling!